rk-saurabh/INTELLISORT/README.md

 # INTELLISORT

-### PLC-Based Conveyor Color Sorting System
+### PLC-Based Conveyor Color Sorting and Counting System

 INTELLISORT is a simulation-based industrial automation project developed using **CODESYS V3.5 SP22**.

-The system simulates a conveyor-based color sorting process in which products are detected, identified by color, and directed to the corresponding sorting output.
+The system simulates a conveyor-based process in which products are detected, identified by color, sorted into their corresponding categories, and counted automatically.

-This project demonstrates the practical application of **PLC programming, Ladder Diagram, Structured Text, HMI visualization, counters, sensor logic, and emergency-stop control**.
+This project demonstrates the practical application of **PLC programming, Ladder Diagram, Structured Text, HMI visualization, rising-edge detection, counters, sensor logic, and emergency-stop control**.

 ---

 ## Project Overview

-INTELLISORT is designed to simulate an automated conveyor sorting system.
+INTELLISORT combines two main functions:

+1. **Color Sorting** — identifies products and activates the corresponding sorting output.
+2. **Product Counting** — counts each successfully confirmed red, green, and blue product separately.

-When a product is detected, the selected color is identified.
-The corresponding sorter output is activated, and after sorting confirmation, the relevant product counter is increased.
+When a product is detected, its color is identified.
+The corresponding sorter output is activated.
+After sorting confirmation, the relevant counter increases and the sorting state is reset.

 The project was developed as a learning and simulation project to understand the basic workflow of an industrial automation system.